sabrinasettle/settleformore.github.io/content/posts/the-yellow-brick-road.md

 Ok, so lets break this down:

-1. Endpoint - This is the location to which the request is sent
+1. Endpoint - This is the location to which the request is sent.
+Can look like, 'https://v2.org/', or have a place for a parameter like 'https://v2.org/{id}/'.

 2. Request Methods -
     Most likely to see: